lherbeng/RKE2/docs/rke2/rke2-control-plane-isolation.md

-## This document is about configuring control-plane isolation in an RKE2 cluster using taints and tolerations to prevent application workloads from being scheduled on the control-plane node.
+## This document describes how control-plane isolation is configured in an RKE2 cluster to ensure application workloads are scheduled only on worker nodes, as a Kubernetes best practice.